jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The Buffy Battles
 Level 1 Angel and Angelus can transform between each other.
 However, when you build a deck you must choose either Angel or Angelus to be your starting Main Character.
 (You must lock in your decision at the time you build your deck, not after you see what Main Character your opponent is using.)
 When Angel transforms into Angelus or vice versa, he keeps his orientation (ready/exhausted, face up/face down), all of his counters (including XP), and any effects on him.

+# Anya
+Set: The Buffy Battles
+Her **Newly Human** and Strangely Literal power ignores all stat increases including +1/+1 counters.
+It doesn’t remove the counters – they just have no effect this turn.

 # Archangel
 Set: Resistance
 **Violent**